The classic style that never goes out of fashion

 The classic style is timeless.
-Now more than ever, it remains present in combination with other decorative proposals aimed at creating eclectic spaces full of character.
+Now more than ever, it remains present in combination with other decorative proposals aimed at creating eclectic spaces, full of character.
 The classic style should not be confused with the baroque style and bad taste.

-Best-selling color of the classic series
+Best-selling colour of the classic series

 Greek Classicism with Dekton